Cracking the Codes:

-This film is designed to deepen and shift the framing of racial disparities.
+Cracking the Codes supports institutions and communities to deepen and shift the framing of racial disparities.
 The current conversation is not only shallow, but actually harmful.
 We continue to primarily focus on individuals, when institutional and structural inequities are the bigger problem.

 The film contains three sections that correspond to World Trust’s framing of the self-perpetuating system of racial inequity: